-British royal brides for example usually carry myrtle in their bridal bouquet, and Eugenie is expected to follow suit.
-This tradition comes from Queen Victoria and Prince Albert's 1840 wedding, when the Queen carried myrtle—known as the herb of love—in her bouquet.
-Following the ceremony, Victoria planted a myrtle shrub in her garden at the Osborne House on the Isle of Wight.
-Since then, every British royal bride since has carried a bouquet containing a sprig plucked from the same shrub.
+A tradition dating back to the mid-1800s, British royal brides usually carry myrtle in their bridal bouquet, and we love this time-honored addition.
+The tradition stems from Queen Victoria and Prince Albert's 1840 wedding, when the Queen carried myrtle—known as the herb of love—in her bouquet.
+Following the ceremony, Victoria planted a myrtle shrub in her garden at the Osborne House on the Isle of Wight, and since then, every British royal bride since has carried a bouquet containing a sprig plucked from the same shrub.

 Throughout history, royal brides have both followed their predecessors' traditions, as well as created some of their own.
-Here are some of the most iconic bouquets belonging to the world's royal brides, as well as the history behind some of the most interesting wedding bouquet traditions.
+And each option is just as stunning as the last.
+Read on for some of the most iconic bouquets belonging to the world's royal brides, as well as the history behind some of the most interesting wedding bouquet traditions.